 - Talk to your care provider if you’re having trouble managing the itching.
 There are medicated creams and medicine that can help.
 Some over-the-counter creams or lotions, such as Gold Bond® anti-itch products might help.

-- Don’t take over-the-counter medicine (for example, antihistamines).
+- Don’t take over-the-counter medicine (for example, antihistamines) for your itch.

 - Ask your care provider about treatment options such as phototherapy or acupuncture.